dcdpr/BDSL/README.md

    - Each sketch can have one or more "clickable areas" (using the notation `[<y-top>,<x-left> <y-bottom>,<x-right>]` in pixels), used by the GUI to navigate by clicking on the sketch images.
+   - Each clickable area must reference one affordance in the same place that has one or more connections.

 ### Use-Case of the DSL